surendrababu-sec/pqc-soc-readiness/MONTH-2-NOTES.md

 **Detection side:** The scanner identifies systems still using RSA and ECC.
 Knowing the exact Kyber parameters and key sizes allows it to generate accurate migration recommendations - not generic advice, but specific guidance: migrate to ML-KEM-768, expect public keys of 1,184 bytes and ciphertexts of 1,088 bytes.

 **Infrastructure side:** The size and computational overhead differences between classical and post-quantum schemes have direct implications for network infrastructure - TLS handshake sizes, certificate chain lengths, and processing overhead on constrained devices.
-This is precisely the problem Surrey's channel-aware PQC project addresses for 6G wireless networks: how to deploy these larger, more compute-intensive schemes where every byte and every millisecond matters.
+This is precisely the deployment challenge that active PQC research is addressing - how to integrate these larger, more compute-intensive schemes into environments where every byte and every millisecond matters, from 6G wireless networks to constrained IoT infrastructure.

 Month 3 will cover CRYSTALS-Dilithium (ML-DSA, FIPS 204) - the post-quantum digital signature scheme.